RikinTuladhar/BCA-File-Backend/README.md

 <h3>Hibernate</h3>
 <p>Hibernate is an object-relational mapping (ORM) tool for Java.
 It provides a framework for mapping an object-oriented domain model to a relational database.
 Hibernate simplifies the development of Java applications to interact with databases by providing a high-level object-oriented API to handle database operations.</p>

+<h3>JPA</h3>
+<p>Java Persistence API (JPA) is a specification for accessing, persisting, and managing data between Java objects and a relational database.
+JPA is part of the Java EE (Enterprise Edition) platform but can also be used in Java SE (Standard Edition) applications.
+JPA provides a set of interfaces and guidelines that ORM tools like Hibernate can implement.</p>